dnjp/plan9-on-qemu/README.md

 # Ports

-There are ports of some unix tools and other applications that run on Plan 9 in the front ports.
+There are ports of some unix tools and other applications that run on Plan 9 in the 9front ports.
 All you have to do is clone the ports tree into your system:

 ```